 The Carsey School of Public Policy offers generous merit-based and needs-based scholarships to assist students with the tuition costs of their Master in Public Policy degree.
 Please contact us if you have questions.

-To apply for one or more of the following scholarships, click on the link below and complete this Online Scholarship Application Form.
-Please note that your scholarship application will be reviewed only after we receive your application to the program.
+To apply for one or more of the following scholarships or partner education awards, click on the link below and complete this Online Scholarship Application Form.
+Please note that your scholarship/education award application will be reviewed only after we receive your application to the program.

 Carsey School Scholarship